-Lynne Breil, CSP, of York, is founder and CEO of The Professional Edge, Inc. As a 20-year veteran speaker, Lynne uses her expertise in the area of business manners, presentation skills, and professional presence to mentor her clients.
+Lynne Breil, CSP Lynne is founder and CEO of The Professional Edge, Inc. As a 20-year veteran speaker, Lynne uses her expertise in the area of business manners, presentation skills, and professional presence to mentor her clients.
 Speaking and listening to her audiences are her passion!
 Her company gives customized training programs, keynote presentations, and executive coaching to clients in diverse industries internationally.
 She also served as Miss Pennsylvania (1977).

 Ms. Breil is also an adjunct professor at York College and was past Executive Director of the Women’s Business Center Organization.

 Delma Rivera-Lytle Delma recently retired after 16 years as the Diversity Education Specialist at Central York School District.
 A leader in the Latino community, Delma has worked with the Spanish American Center and Latinos Unidos of York bringing attention to issues regarding multiculturalism and systemic racism.
 She currently serves on Governor’s Advisory Commission for Latino Affairs.
 She has a long resume of community involvement, serving on boards and committees for the York County History Center, CASA, YMCA of York, Jewish Community Center, and the Confronting Racism Coalition of York.

-George Yanoshik, Jr., of Phoenixville, Chester County, has worked in the healthcare industry for many years and currently serves as the Community Relations Manager for Patient First urgent care in Pennsylvania and New Jersey.
+George Yanoshik, Jr., Executive Director Emeritus George has worked in the healthcare industry for many years and currently serves as the Community Relations Manager for Patient First urgent care in Pennsylvania and New Jersey.
 His background is in public relations and marketing, communications, and project management.
 He has previously worked for the American Cancer Society and Highmark; and, he served the Administration of former Gov. Tom Ridge as Press Secretary and Director of Communications in both the Departments of Health and Public Welfare.
 He has a long history as a volunteer with the Miss America Organization and is a past Executive Director for the Miss Pennsylvania Scholarship Organization.
-In honor of his 40 years of volunteer service to the Miss America Organization (MAO) at both the local and state levels this year, Mr. Yanoshik was named Executive Director Emeritus of the Miss PA Scholarship Foundation.
+In 2020, to honor his 40+ years of volunteer service to the Miss America Organization (MAO) at both the local and state levels this year, Mr. Yanoshik was named Executive Director Emeritus of the Miss PA Scholarship Foundation.